AICC/CMI-5_Spec_Current/cmi5_coursestructure.md

 <a name="course_package"/>
 # 8.0 Course Package
-For the course import and export defined in section 6.1, the LMS must support all of the following formats:
+For the course import and export defined in section 6.1, the LMS MUST support all of the following formats:
 <ul><li>Zip32</li>
 <li>Zip64</li>
 <li>A course structure XML file</li>
 </ul>
 ## 8.1 Course Packages in ZIP format
-The two ZIP file formats must follow the specification defined at https://www.pkware.com/support/zip-app-note.
+The two ZIP file formats MUST follow the specification defined at https://www.pkware.com/support/zip-app-note.
 When the ZIP file is used to package the course, it may contain media associated with the course AU's.
-<ul><li>Any media included in a ZIP course package must use relative URL references in the Course Structure XML.</li>
+<ul><li>Any media included in a ZIP course package MUST use relative URL references in the Course Structure XML.</li>
-<li>Any media not included in a ZIP course package must use fully qualified URL references in the Course Strucutre XML</li>
+<li>Any media not included in a ZIP course package MUST use fully qualified URL references in the Course Strucutre XML</li>
 <li>A ZIP course package may contain a mix of fully qualified and relavie URL's,provided the rules above are followed.</li>
 </ul>
 ## 8.2 Course Structure XML without a ZIP file package
-When a course structure XML file is provided without a ZIP file package, all URL references must be fully qualified.
+When a course structure XML file is provided without a ZIP file package, all URL references MUST be fully qualified.

 <a name="bibliography"/>
 # 9.0 Bibliography